OlegWock/anori/DEVELOPMENT_AND_EXTENDING.md

 * ID (there shouldn't be widgets with same ID in one plugin).
 * Name.
 * Size of widget.
 This is desribed not in pixels, but in 'boxes'.
-While 'box' can we of different size, you can assume it's around 180px (`DEFAULT_BOX_SIZE` constant).
+While 'box' can we of different size, you can assume it's around 180px for normal mode and 140px for compact mode.
 * Optional configuration screen (if widget requires configuration before adding it to folder)
 * Main component which will be rendered in folder
 * Mock component which will be rendered in catalog of widgets (present to user when adding new widget to folder)